jaccomoc/jactl/docs/blog/2023-12-02-advent-of-code-2023-day1.md

 categories: blog
 image:      /assets/logo-picture.jpg
 authors: [james]
+tags: [advent-of-code]
+description: "Solving Advent of Code 2023 Day 1 (Trebuchet?!) using the Jactl programming language."
 ---

 Another year has come around quickly and so another chance to have some fun solving the Advent Of Code puzzles for 2023.